minima-global/storefront/README.md

 dir = "."					# directory to store level db files
 ```

-Then start weed's _filer_, thus:
+4. Start weed's _filer_:

 ```
 weed server -filer=true
 ```

-Then create a separate directory that hosts the MiniDapps you want to serve.
-Each MiniDapp _must be in a separate directory_.
+5. Create a separate directory that contains a copy of the MiniDapps you want to serve via _filer_.
+Each MiniDapp _must be in a separate directory_, which contains the MiniDapp's _conf_ and _icon_ (which must be a _png_), and the MiniDapp itself.
 For example:

 ```
 ./0x62916EDC6334B2A7EE9AF139E3971189F2794B35